docmd-io/docs/docmd-main/v09/en/getting-started/quick-start.md

 ### 3. Build for production

-Compile your Markdown files into an optimized, static production website.
+Compile your Markdown files into an optimised, static production website.

 ::: tabs
 == tab "npm" icon:box